actingweb/actingwebdemo/actingweb-spec.rst

 (as in Internet of Things).
 These sensitive data can then be used and shared in a very granular and controlled way through the secure and distributed ActingWeb REST protocol.
-This allows you to expose e.g. your location data from your phone directly on the Internet (protected by a security framework) and to be used by other services `on your choosing`.
+This allows you to expose e.g. your location data from your phone directly on the Internet (protected by the ActingWeb security framework) and to be used by other services `on your choosing`.
 You can at any time revoke access to your data for one particular service without influencing anything else.